watem-sedem/watem-sedem/docs/choices.rst

 River Routing
 #############

-By enabling the river routing option, the routing between river pixels is imposed by an input raster and two input tables.
+By enabling the river routing option (`River Routing = 1), the routing between river pixels is imposed by an input raster and two input tables.
 This option is usefull because the calculated routing in a river, based on the digital elevation model, is not always correct.